ArgoCanada/argo-dm/docs/sbd-file-analysis.md

 - 4902552 (serial:AI2632-20CA037 IMEI:300534060221340)
 - 4902553 (serial:AI2632-20CA038 IMEI:300534060229330)

-## Workflow
+### Workflow

-For each float above, get all SBD files for it's IMEI number from the
+For each float above, get all SBD files for it's IMEI number from the Argo Canada email address.
+Look at the size of those files relative to the amount of data transmitted by looking at the netCDF files.

-## Initial Data
+### Initial Data

 Raw data: